divyabanuka/portfolio-task2/README.md

 ### 4. Object Detection & Tracking

-A computer vision project for detecting and tracking objects using Python and OpenCV.
+A computer vision project using Python and OpenCV for detecting and tracking objects.

 **Technologies:** Python, OpenCV, Computer Vision